 - Ligne 13: Saint Denis/Universite et Gabriel Peri-Asnieres Gennevillers to Chatillon-Montrouge.

 Gare Bordeaux Saint Jean, rue Charles Domercq is two miles south east of the center.

 There are taxis outside the station, and two buses, nos.
 7 & 8 into the center.
-Buy your ticket on board.
+Pre-pay for your metro tickets online.